jonas-witthuhn/ecrad_python/README.md

 # ecrad_python

 Python scripts to convert CAMS input data to ecrad input and run ecrad simulations.
 Also functions to perturbe input for sensitivity studies are available.
+These modules provide an interface to the offline version of the ECMWF radiation scheme [ecRad](https://github.com/ecmwf/ecrad)

 ## install